-We offer a hybrid of the staff augmentation and dedicated development center models.
-We connect businesses in search of top engineering talent with skilled software developers in Ukraine, and organize their workspaces in our fully-equipped offices located in the country’s largest tech hubs — Kyiv, Dnipro, and Kharkiv.
+We offer team augmentation & agile pods to make your development and digital transformation process easier.
+We connect businesses in search of top engineering talent with skilled software developers in Ukraine, Eastern Europe, Central Europe and Latin America and organize their workspaces either offline or in the cloud.

 Learn more about our services, or head over straight to the contact form below to tell us what skills you’re looking for.